elastic/ecs-tools/docs/ecs-mcp.md

 A [Model Context Protocol](https://modelcontextprotocol.io/) server that exposes the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) to LLM-powered tools.
-It loads every tagged ECS release into a local SQLite database and serves tools for searching, matching, and querying the schema at a specific version — so agents can reliably align vendor or custom fields with ECS without hallucinating field names.
+It fetches every tagged ECS release directly from GitHub and loads them into a local SQLite database, serving tools for searching, matching, and querying the schema at a specific version — so agents can reliably align vendor or custom fields with ECS without hallucinating field names.

 ## Features

-- **All tagged ECS releases in one database** — reads every tag (>= v1.12.0) from a local checkout of `elastic/ecs` and loads each release into a single SQLite database with a full-text search index over field names and descriptions.
+- **All tagged ECS releases in one database** — fetches every tag (>= v1.12.0) from the `elastic/ecs` GitHub repository and loads each release into a single SQLite database with a full-text search index over field names and descriptions.
 Tool callers select which version to query at call time.
+No local checkout of ECS is required.
+- **Local schema cache** — downloaded schema files are cached on disk (default `.cache/`) so subsequent startups skip network requests for already-fetched releases.
 - **MCP tools for exploration** — inspect the database schema, run ad-hoc SQL, check whether a list of field names exists in a given ECS version, or full-text search field definitions for that version.